ocsigen/js_of_ocaml/README.md

 Most of the OCaml standard library is supported.
 However,
   * Weak semantic cannot be implemented using javascript.
-    A dummy implemtation is available (use `+weak.js` option)
+    A dummy implementation is available (use `+weak.js` option)
-  * Most of Sys module is not supported.
+  * Most of the Sys module is not supported.

 Extra libraries distributed with Ocaml (such as Thread or Str) are not supported in general.
 However,
-  * Bigarray: 1-dimensional bigarray are supported using Typed Arrays
+  * Bigarray: bigarrays are supported using Typed Arrays
   * Unix: time related functions are supported

 Tail call is not optimized in general.
-However, mutually recursive functions are optimized.
+However, mutually recursive functions are optimized:
   * self recursive functions (when the tail calls are the function itself) are compiled using a loop.
   * trampolines are used otherwise.

-Data representation differs from the usual one, for performance reasons.
-Most notably, integers are 32 bits (rather than 31 bits or 63 bits) and floats are not boxed.
+Data representation differs from the usual one.
+Most notably, integers are 32 bits (rather than 31 bits or 63 bits), which is their natural size in JavaScript, and floats are not boxed.
 As a consequence, marshalling, polymorphic comparison, and hashing functions can yield results different from usual:
   * marshalling of floats is not supported (unmarshalling works);
   * the polymorphic hash function will not give the same results on datastructures containing floats;
-  * these functions may be more prone to stack overflow, as the Javascript stack is small.
+  * these functions may be more prone to stack overflow.

 ## Toplevel
   * [Ocaml 4.01.0](http://ocsigen.github.io/js_of_ocaml/#4.01.0)